Five Guys

 Five Guys Enterprises, LLC (doing business as Five Guys Burgers and Fries and Five Guys) is an American multinational fast food chain focused on hamburgers, hot dogs, and french fries.
 It is headquartered in Alexandria, Virginia.

 The first Five Guys restaurant opened in 1986 in Arlington County, Virginia.
 By 2001, there were five locations in the Washington, D.C., metro area.
 In early 2003, Five Guys began franchising, beginning a period of rapid expansion.
 In a year and a half, permits had been sold for over 300 franchised locations.
-As of 2016, Five Guys had over 1,700 locations open worldwide, with 1,300 locations under development.
+As of 2026, Five Guys had over 1,900 locations open worldwide.
 It was the fastest-growing fast food chain in the United States, with a 32.8% sales increase from 2010 to 2011.

 History

+Founding

 Five Guys was founded in 1986 by Janie and Jerry Murrell.
 Jerry and the couple's sons Jim, Matt, Chad, and Ben were the original "Five Guys".
 The Murrells had a fifth son, Tyler, two years later.
 Today, all five sons, the current "Five Guys", are involved in the business: Matt and Jim travel the United States visiting stores, Chad oversees training, Ben selects the franchisees, and Tyler runs the bakery.

 The first Five Guys was in Arlington's Westmont Shopping Center.
 Buns were baked in the same center by Brenner's Bakery.
 This location closed, in favor of another in Alexandria, Virginia, at the intersection of King and North Beauregard Streets, which closed on September 21, 2013.